kachkaev/KachkaevAssetsVersionBundle/README.md

  app/console assets-version:increment
  app/console cache:clear --env=prod
  app/console assetic:dump --env=prod
- git commit                                  # if you are doing this from the terminal
+ git commit                                  # if you are doing this from a shell
  ```

  _On the production server(s):_